tmvfb/image-resize-bot/README.md

-## Telegram bot for image editing

-Built with PTB v.13.14.
+## Telegram bot for image editing built with PTB v.13.14.

 Receives one .jpeg image from user and provides resized image as an output.
 More functions will be added later.